 Until a May 2018 U.S. Supreme Court decision opened the door for every state to legalize sports betting, just four states allowed wagering on sports — Nevada, Delaware, Montana and Oregon.
 Legality, however, hasn’t stopped Americans from betting on sports.
 In fact, the American Gaming Association estimates that Americans spend more than $150 billion a year on illegal sports betting.

 Since the Supreme Court’s ruling, New Jersey, Pennsylvania, West Virginia, Mississippi and Rhode Island have legalized sports betting.
-And at least 14 other states are considering laws to permit wagering on sports.
+And other states are considering laws to permit wagering on sports.

 But when you gamble on sports, it won’t matter to the IRS if your winnings came from a legal bet or from one that’s off the books.
 Your winnings are taxable income either way.